getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

 let cloudid = null; // Object | Cloudi of the project let dashboardId = "dashboardId_example"; // String | The ID of the dashboard.
 let itemId = "itemId_example"; // String | The ID of the dashboard item.
-apiInstance.cloudidRestApi3DashboardDashboardIdItemsItemIdPropertiesGet(cloudid, dashboardId, itemId, (error, data, response) => {
+apiInstance.dashboardDashboardIdItemsItemIdPropertiesGet(cloudid, dashboardId, itemId, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {